 The Town Manager (or Designee) maintains job descriptions for all positions.
-Job descriptions are utilized in all postings and advertisements for job openings.

 Job descriptions will contain the following information:

 - Position details Title, department, exempt or non-exempt status, classification. - Supervision received and exercised. - Essential duties and responsibilities. - Peripheral or Special duties (if applicable) - Education and experience qualifications - Knowledge, skills, and abilities qualifications. - Physical requirements and work environment.